Vortitron/WeatherAnimations/README.md

 - Button 1 (Encoder push): Cycle through different weather types
 - Button 2 (Back): Return to live weather data from Home Assistant
 - Button 3 (Left): Toggle between static and animated icons

+### Idle Timeout Feature

+The library can be used to show weather animations after a period of inactivity:

+1. **Track user activity:** Set a timestamp whenever user input is detected
+2. **Check idle timeout:** Compare the current time with the last activity timestamp
+3. **Display weather:** When the idle timeout is reached, show weather animations
+4. **Wake on button press:** Return to normal operation when any button is pressed

+This is ideal for ambient displays that show weather conditions when not otherwise in use.

 ## SSD1306 Library for SH1106 Displays